 Science Communication Fellow

-Beth C. Geiger earned a B.A. in Geology from Hampshire College in Amherst, Massachusetts and holds a M.S. in Structural Geology from the University of Montana.
-She worked as a NSF-sponsored participant of the Juneau Icefield Research Program in Alaska and then as a consulting geologist for 12 years, working on geologic, environmental, and engineering consulting and contract projects, including project management and planning, field supervision, Superfund site investigations, slope stability projects, rock core studies, environmental histories, and other earth science and engineering projects throughout the United States and Canada.
+Beth C. Geiger earned a B.A. in Geology from Hampshire College in Amherst, Massachusetts.
+She worked as a NSF-sponsored participant of the Juneau Icefield Research Program in Alaska and then received an M.S. in Structural Geology from the University of Montana.
+She spent 12 years as a consulting geologist working on a variety of geologic, environmental, and engineering consulting and contract projects throughout the United States and Canada.